stensaethf/Road-to-Philosophy/README.md

 # Road-to-Philosophy
 Rumor has it that all articles on Wikipedia lead to philosophy.
-True?
+True? (well, no...but apparantly 94.52% of all Wikipedia articles do, which is fascinating)

 The rules are simple.